-LESLIE: Now we’ve got Jeff in Illinois on the line who’s dealing with a ventilation situation.
+LESLIE: Now we’ve got Jeff in Illinois on the line who’s dealing with how to ventilate an attic.
 What can we do for you today?

 JEFF: Yeah, I should vent a little bit, because I had to insulate that attic up there.